 Native trees and shrubs can resist scour forces that cause streambank and lakeshore erosion.
-Management of these areas should include only removal of invasive above) and other native grasses can slow down and filter sediment runoff.
+Management of these areas should include only removal of invasive down and filter sediment runoff.
 Buffers that are too narrow (right) offer little protection against high water bank erosion.